Grays have definitely become the “new-cool” of the era!

 It is crisp and clean, with a high neutral backdrop.
 Here is my review of SW Silverpointe to learn more!

 I would highly recommend buying real-paint samples to examine the actual differences between the different paints.

 Where to Use Argos in Homes?

-Argos can be absolutely used ANYWHERE in the homes!
+Argos can be absolutely used ANYWHERE in your home!

 This color is highly suitable for design styles like Transitional, Farmhouse, Contemporary, Modern, and Coastal.